A Few Early Years

 Then came the St. Catharines Collegiate Institute&Vocational School, the only high school in town then.
 I had been discouraged from any sports that might injure my violin-playing hands, so was already socially inexperienced.
 And, for my first two years of high school, I was not just the shortest boy in the 1600+ student body, there was only one girl shorter than I. When the school put on a version of Snow White, I played Dumpy.
 (I'm 6'4" now!)
 For boys, height is associated with maturity, and it is they who have the edge in popularity, with boys and with girls.
 Not only that, but I had inherited my mother's low blood pressure, and had a slight blood-iron deficiency.
 As soon as compulsory cadet parade started, I was not just a shrimp, but a wimp who couldn't stand motionless for more than five minutes without fainting.
 It wasn't until grade 12 that someone had the sense to put me in the first aid corps, who don't have to stand at attention, but can move around with stretchers etc.

 And, it seemed so sensible, when selecting the subjects I would study, to take advantage of the fact that I was attending a full-blown technical school, not just an academic institution.
 Latin seemed so useless to dad, when there were courses on electrical wiring, machine shop, welding, and motor mechanics.
 Only for boys, of course; there were stenographic courses for the girls.
 (Ironically, I've ended up using Latin more as a naturalist than any of my siblings except Grace, an RN.)
 However, students were grouped in classes according to the courses they took.
 The brightest children were all in the class that took Latin, just as they tend to be in French immersion today.
 Average students were in the other academic classes; the least academically inclined were put in the vocational classes.
 Having picked one vocational course each term, I was put in a vocational class.
-It got the lowest status teachers in the school.
+It had the lowest-status teachers in the school.
 See "Pygmalion in the Classroom", by Rosenthal&Jacobson, for what low expectations like that do to students.
 The only classmate with whom I had any interests in common was Rose Filipuik, who was a professional singer for many years.
 But, she was already mature, so I felt the runt of the litter.
 Mom knew that Rose had a crush on me by grade 11, but never mentioned it to me until years later.
 Rose never did.

 I never learned how to work in a concentrated way, because I never had to to keep up with those around me.
 Even in grade 13, I never did any homework except in French.
-It was not until almost Christmas that my geometry teacher Mr. Loft discovered this, since when I was selected at random to write a homework problem up on one of the seven chalk boards, I had solved it as fast as the others could copy it.
+It was not until almost Christmas that my geometry teacher Mr. Loft discovered this, since when I was selected at random to write a homework problem up on one of the seven chalkboards, I had solved it as fast as the others could copy it.
 (I always found physical geometry easy - I could just see it.)
 He looked at the piece of paper in my hand - it was homework from the first class of the year.
 He marched back to look at my binder, the usual zippered three-ring with dividers for each subject that was de rigueur then - the section for geometry was now empty.
 Exploding in frustration, he announced "You could be a genius, Sankey, if only you weren't so damned lazy!", then selected me to write up the most difficult problem every class from then on.
-However, he was generous enough to apologize a few months later when, as practise for my ARCT exam, I performed for the school assembly.
+However, he was generous enough to apologize a few months later when, as practice for my ARCT exam, I performed for the school assembly.
 He realized then that whatever my other weaknesses, I wasn't lazy.
 He was a good teacher, though: I still had to write up a 'homework' problem every class until the end of the year.

-So, I ended up assuming that all interesting things were outside of school, and had to be done in isolation from other people.
+So, I ended up assuming that all interesting things were outside of school and had to be done in isolation from other people.
 This meant music in particular, but also poring over my father's extensive library which included science books of the level of Millikan's "The Electron", history books such as the entire proceedings of the Champlain Society, art books on Picasso, Michelangelo, Raphael....
 And, given my interest in the natural world, books such as Rachel Carson's "The Sea Around Us" appeared, to take their place alongside the Ponton's multi-volume natural history tomes which have been passed on to me.
-I did have two good high school friends, Joe Kos, later professor of physics at the University of Saskatchewan, and Paul Makowy, with whom I was involved in several escapades involving home made rockets and the like, but, until grade 13, when ARCT practising occupied all my spare time, we were in different classes.
+I did have two good high school friends, Joe Kos, later a professor of physics at the University of Saskatchewan, and Paul Makowy, with whom I was involved in several escapades involving homemade rockets and the like, but, until grade 13, when ARCT practising occupied all my spare time, we were in different classes.

 To step back a bit, Garami left for Montreal when I was in school grade 9, and the only adequate violin teachers left were in Buffalo and Toronto.
 A weekly drive to Toronto was financially out of the question, Buffalo fees were far too expensive, and, I suppose especially considering my small size, mom and dad did not consider letting me take the bus to Toronto by myself, even though the Toronto bus stop was far closer to the Conservatory than my home was to high school.
 It is true, though, that they thought that anyone was a failure who wasn't a soloist, also true that it was almost a necessity then to be Jewish to get on the North American concert stage.
 We children were always compared only to the very best, explicitly by dad, implicitly and implacably by mom.
 Virtually all the soloists they met were on the low rungs of the Columbia Artists' Management treadmill and wished they could get off.